FutureTown Design 2019: Open for Applications!

 What changes would you like to see in your town or city neighbourhood?
 How could your local place be adapted or transformed for the benefit of this and future generations?
 Share your vision in this innovative national competition!

-Organised by national towns agency Scotland’s Towns Partnership, the FutureTown Design Competition is aimed at stimulating conversations, provoking ideas and encouraging new approaches to highlight what our towns could look like now and in the future.
+Organised by national towns agency Scotland’s Towns Partnership in partnership with Threesixty Architecture, the FutureTown Design Competition is aimed at stimulating conversations, provoking ideas and encouraging new approaches to highlight what our towns could look like now and in the future.

 Now in its fifth year, the FTDC showcases a rich variety of innovative yet practical ideas promoting positive change in areas such as the local environment, the public realm and accessibility, low carbon and sustainable living, digital technologies, tourism, arts and culture, history and heritage, health and well-being, and much more.

 For inspiration and ideas, you can check out the shortlisted entries from past competitions below, and please get in touch with Ewan Robertson – email@example.com – if you have any questions.
 We look forward to receiving your entry!